LeapAppServices/LAS-Demo-Support-Android/README.md

-# LAS-Demo-Support-Android
+# LeapCloud-Demo-Support-Android

 ## Overview

-Support is a sample of LAS SDK.
-It relies on the basic module of LAS and the HelpCenter Module.
+Support is a sample of LeapCloud SDK.
+It relies on the basic module of LeapCloud and the HelpCenter Module.
 You can learn related operations of getting feedback with this app.

 ## Effect